juju4/ansible-harden-sysctl/README.md

 * centos-6 support in lxc/
 for some reason, task 'harden sysctl config - remove (containers)' is only executed correctly on second run and then verified.

+* IPv6 sysctl settings have been moved to role juju4.ipv6

 ## License